Imandyr/speech-recognition/README.md

 # speech-recognition
 I tried to create model for speech recognition, based on several guides.

-I used the LJSpeech dataset to train the model.
+used the LJSpeech dataset to train the model.

 evaluation results:
-test loss in final version of model ≈ 102 word error rate ≈ 0.76
+test loss in final version of model ≈ 102; word error rate ≈ 0.76

 prediction examples: